nginxinc/nginx-amplify-doc/amplify-guide.md

  * Checking NGINX configuration syntax
  * Checking SSL certs and configuration (currently not implemented)

-Local settings are accessible via the 'settings' icon in the inventory list (you'd need to extend a particular system box first to access additional functions).
+Local settings are accessible via the 'Settings' icon that can be found when the pullout tray for a particular system is extended.

 Local settings override corresponding global setting on a per-object basis.
-E.g. if you'd generally want to monitor your NGINX configurations for everything but specific systems, you can uncheck it in the their local settings.
+E.g. if you'd generally want to monitor your NGINX configurations for everything but specific systems, you can uncheck it in the their local settings menu.

 ## Metrics and metadata

-## OS metrics
+### OS metrics

  * Agent
    * **amplify.agent.status**